maxbruening/talon_german/README.md

 * Only primitive capitalization
 * Punctuation is less smart than knausj as well, especially if you do not use context sensitive dictation
 * The usage of vosk limits you to what vosk recognizes - adding words or commands in your talon configuration will not influence vosk itself in any way, so you must match all phrases that vosk might hear (so while you might have to command "springe", Vosk might just as well recognize "spring" or "sprenge" instead).
+* Trying to do `go to sleep` / `talon sleep` while in german mode will have no effect currently.
+You will have to cycle through sleep / wake however when switching back to english afterwards.
+Therefore, for sleep you have to switch back to an english mode beforehand, or mute the microphone.

 ## Todo:
 * [ ] Rename additional_words_de.csv to words_to_replace_de.csv since that is what the file actually does